galaxyproject/training-material/RNA-Seq/tutorials/de_novo.md

 >    >
 >    > <details>
 >    > <summary>Click to view answers</summary>
 >    > To obtain the up-regulated genes in the G1E state, we filter the previously generated file (with the significant change in transcript expression) with the expression "c3>0" (the log2 fold changes must be greater than 0).
-We obtain 131  genes (47.1% of the genes with a significant change in gene expression).
-For the down-regulated genes in the G1E state, we did the inverse and we find 147 transcripts (52.9% of the genes with a significant change in transcript expression)
+We obtain 102  genes (40.9% of the genes with a significant change in gene expression).
+For the down-regulated genes in the G1E state, we did the inverse and we find 149 transcripts (59% of the genes with a significant change in transcript expression).
 >    > </details>
 >    {: .question}
 {: .hands_on}